-We got funding from Innovation Norway and SkatteFunn (Norwegian research council) to initiate the project.
+We received funding from Innovation Norway and SkatteFunn (Research Council of Norway) to initiate the project.

-First phase was getting farmers willing to contribute into the project.
-We were able to get 3 different farmers in the Lyngen area.
+The first phase was finding farmers willing to contribute to the project.
+We were able to find three farmers in the Lyngen area.
 One of them had previously sown barley on one of his fields.
-The Barley we chose was “Brage” adn “Floy”, which were sown on 3 different locations in early may 2019.
+The Barley we chose was “Brage” and “Floy”, which were sown at three different locations in early May 2019.